Original air date: November 17, 1967

 - Bears Are Bad News: Sort of.
 Amanda reveals that Spock kept a similar creature as a pet, despite it having six-inch fangs.
 Star Trek: Enterprise later confirms that the smaller ones can be kept as pets, as long as they're properly cared for.

 - Big "SHUT UP!": McCoy to Spock and a shush to Kirk at the end of the episode.McCoy: "Well, what do you know; I finally got the last word!"

 - Bizarre Alien Biology: Vulcan anatomy is very different from humans and not studied by most Terran physicians.
 Seems the heart is somewhere where a human's liver would be.

 - Black Eyes of Evil: Gav and presumably all Tellarites have completely black eyes.
 While Gav doesn't come off as completely evil, he is considerably belligerent.

-- Clear My Name: Sarek is accused of murdering Gav due to his cause of death being similar to Tel-Shaya- a merciful Vulcan method of execution.
+- Clear My Name: Sarek is accused of murdering Gav due to his cause of death being similar to Tal-Shaya — a merciful Vulcan method of execution.
 Sarek could have logical motive as well as means and has no alibi beyond he was meditating.
 Actually, he was recovering from another heart attack.
-Didn't want Amanda to worry.
+He didn't tell Amanda how bad his heart condition was because he didn't want her to worry.
 He has another heart attack as he asserts his innocence.